ussyed11/Covid-19-Impact-on-Mental-Illness-in-USA/README.md

 # Covid-19-and-Current-Mental Health-Correlation
 ## Overview
 The 2020 Covid-19 pandemic caused millions of Americans to isolate from others and practice social distance.
 The purpose of this group project is to find if there is a correlation between the covid-19 pandemic and a negative affect on mental health and depression rates.
 We will primarily look at changes in mental health and depression rates broken down by states in the United States.
+This analysis will be shared with interested investers to project profitable locations for mental health clinics and relaxation centers throughout the United States.

 ### Questions we are looking to answer: